VMI Keydets baseball: Year-by-year results

+Coaching history

 VMI and MLB

 VMI has had 31 Major League Baseball Draft selections since the draft began in 1965.

 In popular culture

 The 1938 film, Brother Rat is set at the Virginia Military Institute.
 The film features Eddie Albert as the VMI baseball team's star pitcher, and Ronald Reagan as his catcher.
 The film's plot centers on Albert and Reagan as they attempt to win the big baseball game against rival Virginia.
 Portions of the film were shot on location at the VMI campus in Lexington.
 In 1940, the film was followed by a sequel, Brother Rat and a Baby, featuring the same lead cast members.
 The sequel film's plot centered on the since-graduated Albert's attempt to get a job as a baseball coach at his alma mater.